What is a Stirring Rod, use and features

 Explosive resistant stirring rods, also known as explosion-proof stirring rods, are designed to resist any kind of explosive reactions.
 They are typically made of stainless steel or plastic, and are usually equipped with additional features, such as a spark probe or an igniter, that can detect and extinguish sparks.
 These rods are used in laboratories where potentially volatile substances are handled, such as pharmaceuticals, explosives, and hazardous materials.

-stirring rod function
+What is a stirring rod

 Variety